 Where to See Holiday Lights in the Los Angeles Area

 The magic of the season can best be felt when people gather to do something special for their community; when people collectively decorates their homes, you can feel the holiday spirit spread far and wide.
-One of my favorite childhood traditions was our annual trip through Los Angeles neighborhoods to see homes decorated to the fullest and now I carry on that tradition with my own children.
 In the spirit of the season, we made a list of the best neighborhoods and attractions to see Christmas lights in Los Angeles.
 Happy Holidays!

 MomsLA is your source for Things to do in Los Angeles With Kids.